-Since implementation of the Wildlife Mitigation Plan began in 1989, a total of 2,768 snags have been created on 74 units (1,558 acres) across the Lost Lake and Lake Chaplain Tracts (Figure 12 & Table 5).
+Since implementation of the Wildlife Mitigation Plan began in 1989, a total of 2,768 snags have been created on 74 units (1,558 acres) across the Lake Chaplain and Lost Lake Tracts (Figure 12 & Tables 4 & 5).
 Of these, 72 units (1,534 acres) currently meet the WHMP guidelines for snag size distribution and density.

-On the Spada Lake and Williamson Creek Tracts, 2,650 snags have been created on 55 stands or stand complexes (1,264 acres), as shown in Figures 13 and 14, and Tables 6 and 7, respectively.
-Twenty-nine of these stands/complexes (970 acres) have at least 3 snags/acre, but of a smaller average diameter than called for in the WHMP, due to the younger age of the stands.
+On the Spada Lake and Williamson Creek Tracts, 2,913 snags have been created on 55 stands or stand complexes (1,275 acres), as shown in Figures 13 and 14, and Tables 6 and 7, respectively.
+Thirty of these stands/complexes (1,004 acres) have at least 3 snags/acre, but of a smaller average diameter than called for in the WHMP, due to the younger age of the stands.
 Snag creation now occurs almost exclusively in clumps to create gaps in the forest canopy, thereby increasing light input to the forest floor with the goal of improving shrub growth.
 As a result, groups of typically 12-15 trees greater than 11" dbh are topped, with most trees less than 11" dbh either topped or base girdled as well.
-Approximately half of the trees greater than 11" dbh were live topped, with the intention of allowing them to continue growing, but also creating favorable conditions for wildlife use in the future, such as a cathedral top or hollow top.
+Approximately two thirds of the trees greater than 11" dbh were live topped, with the intention of allowing them to continue growing, but also creating favorable conditions for wildlife use in the future, such as a cathedral top or hollow top.
 Small cavities were also created in approximately half of the trees, but only in live-topped trees.

-Across all Project lands, a total of 5,418 snags have been created, with 101 units or stands (2,503 acres) now meeting WHMP requirements for snag size distribution and number per acre.
+Across all Project lands, a total of 5,681 snags have been created, with 102 units or stands (2,537 acres) now meeting WHMP requirements for a minimum of three snags/acre.
+As noted in section 3.1.2, size class distribution on most stands at Spada Lake is impossible to attain at this time, due to extremely overstocked stands and associated small average diameters.